Stantrh/Hacking_Tools/docs/cryptanalysis.md

 # 🔐 Cryptanalysis

-> Tools, writeups and resources related to cryptanalysis.
+> Tools, writeups and resources related to breaking or analyzing cryptographic schemes and encodings.

 ## 🛠️ Tools
 -